usharesoft/appcenter-docs/end-user/en/source/pages/generating/image-generate.rst

 .. note:: You cannot generate a Docker image if any of the restriction rules that have been set for the software exclude Docker publication or generation.

-.. note:: When generating a CentOS 7, Red Hat Enterprise Linux 7, or Debian 9 Docker image from software components, a reduced set of packages will be included.
+.. note:: When generating a Docker image from software for the following OSes, a reduced set of packages will be included.
 For example, the kernel will not be included.
 This will result in a lighter-weight image.

+	* CentOS 7
+	* Red Hat Enterprise Linux 7
+	* Debian 9

 To generate a machine image from a software component:
 	#.
 Go to the ``Apps`` tab.